alison985/RegReplace/docs/contributing.md

 ### Running Validation Tests

 !!! tip "Tip"
-    If you are running Sublime on a OSX or Linux/Unix system, you run all tests by by running the shell script (assuming you have installed your environment fulfills all requirements below):
+    If you are running Sublime on a OSX or Linux/Unix system, you run all tests by running the shell script (assuming you have installed your environment fulfills all requirements below):

     ```
     chmod +x run_tests.sh